seqeralabs/docs/multiqc_docs/modules/picard.md

 ### ValidateSamFile Search Pattern

 Generally, Picard adds identifiable content to the output of function calls.
 This is not the case for ValidateSamFile.
 In order to identify logs the MultiQC Picard submodule `ValidateSamFile` will search for filenames that contain 'validatesamfile' or 'ValidateSamFile'.
-One can customise the used search pattern by overwriting the `picard/sam_file_validation` pattern in your MultiQC config.
+One can customize the used search pattern by overwriting the `picard/sam_file_validation` pattern in your MultiQC config.
 For example:

 ```yaml
 sp: